Skip to content

 - If a request falls outside the scope of available contractor services, clearly state this

-- Prioritize accuracy over speed - verify pricing details before responding
+- Prioritize accuracy - verify pricing details before responding

 - Be concise and professional, as adjusters need quick, actionable information